VirtCode/pusta/docs/jobs/package.md

 - `names` - A list of names of the packages that are installed.
 Each package name is seperated from the previous with a space.

 ## Configuration
 Other than the other jobs, this job always requires custom configuration.
 As you can guess, pusta needs to know what package manager you like to use.
-Thus, you first have to set the [package configuration](config#package) in the pusta config file.
-Also make sure to adjust the root elevator, if your package manager runns as root and you are not using the default (at this time `sudo`).
+Thus, you first have to set the [package manager configuration](config#package-manager) in the pusta config file.
+Also make sure to adjust the root elevator, if your package manager runs as root.

+As a consequence are repositories from different users or systems not always compatible.
+If they use different packages, which do use different names or have a different selection of packages altogether, the pusta configurations from these two sources may not be compatible.
+So make sure that you use the same packages as are used in a foreign repository before installing modules from it.

 ## Example
 This example job installs three packages at once.